 fans are accommodated on the 1,500 capacity uncovered away terrace (clearly signposted at the stadium).

-A small number (approx 200-400) seats are usually made available for away supporters in the Cowlin (East) Stand.
+A small number (500 seats) are usually made available for away supporters in the Screwfix (East) Stand.
 For smaller away followings

-you may find that everyone gets put into the Cowlin Stand and the terrace gets shut entirely.
+you may find that everyone gets put into the Screwfix Stand and the terrace gets shut entirely.

 and infirm away supporters should contact the Huish Park Ticket Office in cases where seating has not been specifically allocated through

 see if special dispensation is possible.
 Segregation is in force for all matches.

 Ticket prices: See here.
 Note that tickets bought during the period leading up to kick-off carry a £2.00 surcharge for everything bar the Junior rate.
 The cut-off between pre-match and matchday rates is usually around three hours before kick-off.
 Tickets must be bought from the ticket office prior to admission to the ground itself - no sales on the turnstiles.